Updated 3 August 2022.

 My question to you all is: if I can’t raise awareness in my friends sufficiently that they stop and think, how do we raise awareness at all?

 This is a genuine question.
-Any help you can give to raise awareness or suggestions to help me raise awareness would be greatly appreciated.
+Any help you can give to raise awareness or suggestions to help me raise awareness would be greatly appreciated (please feel free to contact me via the website).
 This year in Britain, official figures estimate that 5,000 people are likely to die prematurely as a result of asbestos exposure.

 These deaths could have been prevented.